 Sustainability | Energy | Heritage | Environment

-When pre-1950s buildings are demolished, Brick Rescue saves the bricks which are then recycled for reuse in new building projects.
-We do this with the help of motivated councils, architects, civil contractors and builders – a special breed of people who are also passionate about saving Australia’s heritage bricks and upcycling them for reuse.
+When pre-1950s buildings are demolished, Brick Rescue saves the bricks to be recycled for reuse in new projects.
+Recycling for reuse is called upcycling because the original product is not destroyed in the process.
+Brick Rescue relys on the help of motivated councils, architects, civil contractors and builders – a special breed of people who are also passionate about saving Australia’s heritage bricks and upcycling them for reuse.

 Reuse uses less energy than crushing and preserves historic bricks that are part of Australian heritage.
 It is the sustainable and environmentally superior option.